SeUniVr/PLC-RE/README.md

 ## 4.1 Data processing

-Execute the script 	**convertoCSV.py** then **mergeDatasets.py** to convert the Json files into a CSV datasets.
+Execute the script 	**convertoCSV.py** then **mergeDatasets.py** to convert the JSON files to a CSV datasets.
-The CSV format is required for the invariant inference step.
+The resulted files are savec in the directory PLC_CSV.

 ## 4.2 Invariant inference
 The invariant generation is done using Daikon.
-To install Daikon follow the guide.
+To install Daikon follow the [guide](Installation_Daikon.sh).
 Execute the bash script **run.sh** to generate the invariants.
 ```
   ./run.sh

 ```
+The results of invariant generation will be saved in the file Daikon_Invariants/daikon_results.txt.